 Running can be boring, especially when you are by yourself.
-Distracting yourself while keeping focus on your run is important.
+Distracting yourself while keeping the focus on your run is important.
 While running, your mind and body will give you 1001 reasons to give up.
 The burning sensation, the tiredness, time constraints – so many!.
-Distracting the ‘making excuses’part of your mind with things you like, such as music or podcasts, will help shift your focus to one thing and one thing only; complete the run as you first planned.
+Distracting the ‘making excuses’ part of your mind with things you like, such as music or podcasts, will help shift your focus to one thing and one thing only; complete the run as you first planned.

 A lot of people would start their runs confidently, only to stop after a few days due to injury and fatigue.
 The most common one I hear is ‘I think I ran too fast‘.
 Why?
 Who are you trying to impress?
 Start slow, starting fast at the start will only cause unnecessary injury which will demotivate you.
 Aim for longevity and moderation.
-Stay on pace you are comfortable with until you have enough stamina and confidence to pick up your speed.
+Stay on the pace you are comfortable with until you have enough stamina and confidence to pick up your speed.

 Over time, slowly increase your speed.
 Increase your intensity at a small amount each time.
 Eg : 2.5 km to 3 km the next day or the next few days, rather than 2.5 km for one day to 10 km over the next